 And that database isn’t just a list of makes and models.
 It’s an incredibly detailed collection of measurements, photos, footnotes, instructions, and the kind of knowledge that comes from doing the same work our customers are going to do later.
 No one else in the consumer electronics industry does the kind of stuff we do.
 That’s why no one else knows what we know.

 The process begins when the car rolls into our garage.
 There, veteran researchers Ben and Wayne get to work.
-Each step in the removal and replacement process, from the dash to the doors to the rear of the vehicle, is documented with incredibly detailed notes and upwards of 400 photos.
+Each step in the factory stereo removal process, from the dash to the doors to the rear of the vehicle, is documented with incredibly detailed notes and upwards of 400 photos.

 Most car audio sites check the size of the radio and that's about it.
 These guys check the size of the radio, then they check the shape of the dash, the depth of each vehicle's radio cavity, and any possible obstructions in the cavity that might come into play when you try to install a new receiver.
 They also test the dash kits and wiring harness adapters that are needed to install your new stereo gear.

 When it comes to speakers, they measure the cavities, but they also check several additional measurements, including mounting depth, mounting height, magnet diameter, cutout size, and exactly how they mount in each vehicle.
 That's why our website will sometimes say, "Nope, sorry, not gonna work." when others say, "Yeah, sure, it'll fit!"

 Around 150 cars go through the full research process each year, and numerous others roll into the shop when the guys need to take a quick look at a factory system they haven't seen.
 For a garage that doesn't do oil changes, it's an incredibly busy place.